revengsairany-bot/sql-retail-sales-analysis/README.md

 - Revenue is heavily concentrated in the United Kingdom
 - A small group of customers contributes a large share of total sales
-- Sales trends show growth over time with potential seasonality
+- Sales trends show consistent growth with signs of seasonality
+- A limited number of products drive the majority of revenue

+---

+📊 Dashboard

+"Dashboard" (images/dashboard.png)

+This dashboard provides a high-level overview of:

+- Revenue by country
+- Monthly revenue trends
+- Top customers

+It helps visualize key performance drivers and business trends.

 ---